 And then I began to become aware of the vicious circle of desires and discontentment, desires and restlessness, desires and suffering!
 I became more aware of how wanting is disturbing, and how contentment is calming.

-By practicing appreciation, contentment, satisfaction, and gratitude for all that I do, all that I have, and who I am, I feel that I was blessed with plenty, with much more than enough, and as a result of that feeling, I am more generous.
+I realize that everything, no matter how good, can be improved.
+I also realize that improvement has no end, and that it is necessary to practice mindfulness and know when to say, “That’s enough.
+I am satisfied.”
+By practicing appreciation, contentment, and gratitude for all that I do, all that I have, and who I am, I feel that I was blessed with much more than enough, and as a result of that feeling, I am more generous.
 And when I am all this — appreciative, content, satisfied, grateful, and generous — I am happier.

 Give it a try.